Leamsi9/laravel-rapid/readme.md

+## Minimum Viable Website and CMS: A command line and front end wrapper for Wink micro-CMS.
+####Generates Controller, Routes and Views linked to Wink posts.

 <p align="center"><img src="/art/header.png?1" alt="wink logo"></p>

 Wink adds a nice UI where you can manage a publication of any size with posts, pages, tags, and authors.